Best massage guns

 Top massage gun

-What you need to know: The Theragun PRO (4th generation) is a powerful and easy-to-use machine that is well suited to both residential and commercial settings.
+What you need to know: The Theragun PRO (4th generation) is a powerful and easy-to-use machine that is well-suited to both residential and commercial settings.

-What you’ll love: It boast a rotating arm, so you won’t have any trouble getting to every part of your body.
+What you’ll love: It boasts a rotating arm, so you won’t have any trouble getting to every part of your body.
 It also features a long stroke length for reaching deep into muscles.

-What you should consider: It weighs 2.9 pounds, making it a bit bulkier as compared to other options.
+What you should consider: It weighs 2.9 pounds, making it a bit bulkier compared to other options.

 Top massage gun for the money

-iReliev Percussion Massage Gun
+Ekrin Athletics Bantam Mini Massage Gun

-What you need to know: A budget-friendly price and straightforward operation make this an ideal entry-level massage gun for beginners.
+What you need to know: Compact yet powerful, this is a great entry-level choice.

-What you’ll love: Its 4-hour battery life will get you through plenty of treatments before it needs to recharging.
-It’s also both lightweight and quiet.
+What you’ll love: Its 6-hour battery life gets you through plenty of treatments before it needs to recharge.
+It has three speeds and comes with four attachments.

-What you should consider: Its stroke length is only 10 millimeters, so it may not get deep enough into the muscles for some.
+What you should consider: Some people find the vibrations hurt their hands after a few minutes of use.

 Worth checking out